umbraco/UmbracoDocs/marketplace-and-integrations/marketplace/package-telemetry-data.md

 Both of these are available for website users to select when filtering the list of packages they are reviewing.

-Currently "Total Number of NuGet Downloads" is used as the measure for "Most popular" packages shown on the Marketplace home page.
+Currently, the "Total Number of NuGet Downloads" is used as the measure for "Most popular" packages shown on the Marketplace home page.

 We plan to switch this in the near future to use the measure of "Number of Active Installs".